biojava/biojava.github.io/_wikis/Michael_Heuer.md

  - People
 ---

-Michael Heuer has been a Biojava contributor since 2000.
+Michael Heuer, a researcher at UC Berkeley AMP Lab (http://bdgenomics.org), has been a Biojava contributor since 2000.

 Michael presented Biojava at BOSC 2005, Biojava spinoff project StAX (http://stax.sf.net) in a lightning talk at BOSC 2005, and Biojava at